standardgalactic/zet/about.md

 [operating systems](/activities#university-of-utah-projects).
 I hold over 20 [patents](/papers#patents),
-have written over 20 peer reviewed [papers](/papers#papers) and I have completed a [PhD in formal specification](/papers/PhD_19/) from Glasgow University.
+have written over 20 peer reviewed [papers](/papers#papers) and I hold a [PhD in formal specification](/papers/PhD_19/) from Glasgow University.

 I also like to